CompositeFlows/documentation-assembler-vsix/README.md

 ### Variables
 - **Variables** define reusable **markdown text**.
-- **Variables** that define relative links are adjusted - the links will always be valid for the published document they are used in.
+- **Variables** that define relative links are adjusted to be always be valid for the published document they are used in.

 ![Docs Assembler variables gif](./assets/DocsAssemblerVariables.gif)